okanina/Predict-Volatility/README.md

 ### Overview

-In this project I build 2 classes that can be used to get data from a WEB API and fit the mode[ to data then predict asset volatility.
+NB!
+In this project can be used to get data from a WEB API and fit the mode[ to data then predict asset volatility.

 The first class can be used to get data from web API by making HTTP requests, it then transforms the data then load it into an SQLite database.